Shinoa-Fores/bip0032sbcl/README.md

 Example:

-1. Create the root extended private key from some long random master hex file (not the one used here, obviously).
+Step 1.
+Create the root extended private key from some long random master hex file (not the one used here, obviously).
 This gives the extended private key as the private key and the chain code, both in base58.